k0r0pt/aiImagePromptGenerator/README.md

 ### k0r0pt AI Image Prompt Generator

-You can see it in action here - [k0r0pt AI Image Prompt Generator](https://k0r0pt-ai-image-prompt-gen.sudipto.me)
+You can see it in action here - [k0r0pt AI Image Prompt Generator](https://k0r0pt-ai-image-prompt-gen.sudipto.me) **NOTE** - You'll have to add the origin to your local Ollama's allowed origins by setting the `OLLAMA_ORIGINS` environment variable - `OLLAMA_ORIGINS=https://k0r0pt-ai-image-prompt-gen.sudipto.me`

 ### Docker